 Surgical procedures for the treatment of COPD

-Advanced chronic obstructive pulmonary disease () can lead to pulmonary .
-This is where the walls of the air sacs () in the lungs are destroyed, resulting in larger air sacs that sometimes burst.
+Advanced chronic obstructive pulmonary disease (COPD) can lead to pulmonary .
+This is where the walls of the air sacs in the lungs are destroyed, resulting in larger air sacs that sometimes burst.
 Because of this “hyperinflation” of the air sacs, the healthy part of the lung gets smaller and less oxygen enters the blood.
 The breathing muscles have to work harder too.
-As a result, people get out of breath more easily, are less fit and more often have coughs with sputum (coughed-up phlegm).
+As a result, people get out of breath more easily, are less fit and cough more often, with sputum (coughed-up phlegm).

-If the symptoms can no longer be effectively relieved with other treatments, an operation or smaller surgical procedure may be possible under certain circumstances.
-This type of treatment generally isn’t used very often.
+If the symptoms can no longer be relieved by quitting smoking or with medication, an operation or smaller surgical procedure may be possible under certain circumstances.
+These approaches generally aren’t used very often.

-There are two types of lung volume reduction treatment:
+There are two types of procedures to reduce lung volume:

-• Lung volume reduction surgery (LVRS) is done either done through a large cut in the chest to open up the rib cage or through several small openings (keyhole surgery).
+• Lung volume reduction surgery (LVRS) is either done through a large cut in the chest or through several small cuts (keyhole surgery).
 The surgeon removes hyperinflated areas of the lungs that make it harder to breathe.

-• Bronchoscopic lung volume reduction (BLVR) uses an that is inserted into the trachea (windpipe) and pushed down into the bronchial tubes (airways in the lungs).
-This can be done without a general anesthetic; it is usually enough to use a strong sedative that puts you into a deep sleep for a short while.
-The lung volume can then be reduced using, for instance, valves or coils.
-In other techniques, hyperinflated areas of the lungs are treated with hot steam or foam in order to shrink the enlarged air sacs.
-Small tubes known as stents can be used too, but that isn’t common practice in Germany.
+• Bronchoscopic lung volume reduction (BLVR), where an is inserted into the windpipe and pushed down into the branches of the (airways in the lungs).
+This can be done without a general anesthetic.
+It is normally enough to use a strong sedative that puts you into a deep sleep for a short while.
+The lung volume is usually reduced using valves or (less commonly) coils.
+Valves prevent air from flowing into the hyperinflated parts of the lungs, but allow air to escape.
+Coils gather the lung tissue and compress it into a smaller space.

 These procedures are only suitable for people with severe who